Heliograph: History

 In the United States military, by mid-1878, a younger Colonel Nelson A. Miles had established a line of heliographs connecting far-flung military outposts of Fort Keogh and Fort Custer, in the northern Montana Territory, a distance of 140 mi.
 In 1886, United States Army now General Nelson A. Miles (1839–1925), set up a network of 27 heliograph stations in the Arizona and New Mexico territories of the old Southwest during the extended campaign and hunt for the native Apache renegade chief / guerrilla warfare leader Geronimo (1829–1909).

 In 1890, now little-known Major W.J.
 Volkmar of the U.S. Army demonstrated in the Arizona and New Mexico territories, the possibility of performing communication by heliograph over a heliograph network aggregating 2,000 mi in length.
-The network of communication begun by General Miles in 1886, and continued by unsung and now unfortunately relatively unknown Lieutenant W. A. Glassford, was perfected in 1889 at ranges of 85, 88, 95 and 125 mi over a rugged and broken country, which was the stronghold of the Apache, Commanche and other hostile native Indian tribes.
+The network of communication begun by General Miles in 1886, and continued by unsung and now relatively unknown Lieutenant W. A. Glassford, was perfected in 1889 at ranges of 85, 88, 95 and 125 mi over a rugged and broken country, which was the stronghold of the Apache, Commanche and other hostile native Indian tribes.

-By 1887, heliographs in use included not only the British Mance and Begbie heliographs, but also the American Grugan, Garner and Pursell heliographs.
+By 1887, heliographs in use included the British Mance and Begbie heliographs, and the American Grugan, Garner and Pursell heliographs.
 The Grugan and Pursell heliographs used shutters, and the others used movable mirrors operated by a finger key.
 The Mance, Grugan and Pursell heliographs used two tripods, and the others one.
 The signals could either be momentary flashes, or momentary obscurations.

 In 1888, the U.S. Army Signal Corps reviewed all of these devices, as well as the Finley Helio-Telegraph, and finding none completely suitable, developed its own instrument of the U.S. Army Signal Corps heliograph, a two-tripod, shutter-based machine of 13+7/8 lb total weight, and ordered 100, for a total cost of $4,205.
 By 1893, the number of heliographs manufactured for the American Army Signal Corps was 133.

 The heyday of the heliograph was probably the Second Boer War of the 1890s and early 1900s in South Africa, where it was much used by both the British and the native immigrant Boers.
 The terrain and climate, as well as the nature of the campaign, made heliography a logical choice.
 For night communications, the British used some large signal lamps, brought inland on railroad cars, and equipped with leaf-type shutters for keying a beam of light into dots and dashes.
 During the early stages of the war, the British Army garrisons were besieged in Kimberley, along with the sieges of Ladysmith, and at Mafeking.
 With land wire telegraph lines cut, the only contact with the outside world was via light-beam communication, helio by day, and signal lamps at night.